 While it’s easy to add extension-based crypto wallets like MetaMask to any browser, it’s also easy to create fake (or “spoofed”) versions of these extensions, and trick people into using them.
 If you download a spoofed version, you could create opportunities for bad actors to gain access to your account and steal your assets.
 And this, in turn, can negate the security protections of Web3.

 To illustrate the difference, consider Google Chrome.
-This isn’t natively a Web3 browser, but you can easily install the MetaMask extension on Chrome.
-Meanwhile options like Brave Wallet and Opera’s Crypto Browser mean built-in, browser-native crypto wallets.
+It isn’t natively a Web3 browser, but you can easily install the MetaMask extension on Chrome.
+Meanwhile options like Brave Wallet have built-in, browser-native crypto wallets.
 No extensions required.

 The only way to connect to DApps on Web3 is with a crypto wallet.
 And it’s up to you to decide whether that crypto wallet is an extension on a browser like Chrome, or a built-in wallet on a privacy browser like Brave.